fruitsamples/NSOperationSample/ReadMe.txt

 ===========================================================================
 Sample Requirements
-The supplied Xcode project was created using Xcode v3.0 running under Mac OS X 10.5 or later.
+The supplied Xcode project was created using Xcode v4.3 or later running under Mac OS X 10.6.x or later.
+It also uses ARC (Objective-C Automatic Reference Counting).
-The project will create a Universal Binary.

 ===========================================================================
 About the Sample